fengli/autocomplete-redis/README.md

 * `def update_item (self, item)`

-Update item indexed with item['id'] with the new version.
+Update item indexed with item['uid'] with the new version.

 * `def search_query (self,prefix)`